 Amplified Labs uses Google's APIs to gather information about your Google resources.
-For Gopher Chrome to work, you will need to mark restricted apps as trusted.
+For Gopher for Chrome to work, you will need to mark restricted apps as trusted.
 This is found in Manage Google Services of the Admin Console under Security > API controls.

 Next, you need to add Gopher Buddy and/or Gopher for Chrome to the trusted apps using the Manage Third-Party App Access setting.
 This is found in the App access control of the Admin Console under Security > API controls.